Description

 'The compound annual growth rate (CAGR) is a useful measure of growth over multiple time periods.
 It can be thought of as the growth rate that gets you from the initial investment value to the ending investment value if you assume that the investment has been compounding over the time period.'

-• The annual performance (CAGR) over 5 years of O'Reilly Automotive is 22%, which is larger, thus better compared to the benchmark SPY (10%) in the same period.
+• Looking at the annual performance (CAGR) of 27.4% in the last 5 years of O'Reilly Automotive, we see it is relatively higher, thus better in comparison to the benchmark SPY (14.3%)

 Volatility: